-Years after the Rules craze, there was a major backlash against game playing.
+Years after the Rules craze, there was a major backlash against game-playing.
 Adding fuel to the fire were the countless guys who came forward to declare how much they detest game playing.
-Suddenly, being branded a game player became the ultimate insult.
-Call me a slut call me a bitch, anything but a game player!
+Suddenly, being branded a game-player became the ultimate insult.

-When a guy has you, and gets to keep you without really putting in much effort, your stock inevitably goes down in his mind.
-You aren’t a Fendi bag on display at a fancy boutique, you’re a Fendi bag being sold for a mere $5 on Ebay.
-At this point, you may notice that he starts pulling away until he eventually pulls a swift Houdini on you, vanishing into the abyss without even uttering abracadabra to give you some warning!
+When a guy has you and gets to keep you without really putting in much effort, your stock inevitably goes down in his mind.
+At this point, you may notice that he starts pulling away until he eventually pulls a swift Houdini on you, vanishing into the abyss without even uttering “abracadabra” to give you some warning!